trendscenter/coinstac/TECHNICAL.md

     +----------+   +----------+   +----------+
     ```

 6. The local and remote computers iterate between steps 3 through 5 until the remote machine deems the computation is done.
-Data flows in one direction, in a circular manner:
+Data flows between client and remote databases:

     ```
         +---------+                        +----------------+